Winter is sometimes called the “secret season” at the Grand Canyon.

 After a morning of sightseeing, stop in for lunch at Grand Canyon Village.
 You could eat at the classic El Tovar Dining Room, the Bright Angel Restaurant, or the Maswik Food Court (a popular budget option).

-My friend at I ate lunch at the Arizona Room, which is part of Bright Angel Lodge.
+My friend and I ate lunch at the Arizona Room, which is part of Bright Angel Lodge.
 The dining area has a view of the Grand Canyon near the Bright Angel Trail trailhead, and is surprisingly affordable considering where it is!

 Do a short hike*